Chicken Broth Mix, Reduced Sodium, 1 Pound Pantry Bag

 Flavorful and easy stovetop meatballs to serve as an appetizer, over a bed of pasta, or on a sandwich with marinara sauce and cheese.

-2 Tbls.
-No Salt!
-Buttermilk Ranch Dip Mix OR 1 packet Buttermilk Ranch Dip Mix
+1 packet No Salt!
+Buttermilk Ranch Dip Mix

 3/4 cup water

-~ Knead together turkey and Ranch Dip Mix.
+~ Knead together beef and Ranch Dip Mix.
 Roll into 1" balls.

-~ In a large skillet over medium heat, melt butter.
-Brown meatballs in butter on all sides.
+~ In a large skillet over medium heat, brown meatballs in oil on all sides.